choldgraf/choldgraf.github.io/_sources/posts/2021/2021-12-18-hybrid-tutorial-prerecord.md.txt

    My two-window setup in recording the tutorial.

 2. In my slides, I included several prompts with explicit text for people to type into their own terminals and text files.
-I would follow the instructions in these slides from the JupyterLab window.
-This ensured that I was on-pace with a person that was actively following along.
+I followed the instructions in these slides and typed them into the JupyterLab window myself.

    ```{figure} https://user-images.githubusercontent.com/1839645/146656866-0236e791-9a16-4c60-aa0b-e1ea99e46dd5.png
    Instructions on the top, real-time results on the bottom.
    ```

 3. I used Zoom to record myself as I clicked through the slides on the top, and followed along on the bottom as if I were a participant myself.
-4. I split up the recording into roughly **5 minute sections**.
+4. I split the recording into roughly **5 minute sections**.
    I'd stop the recording briefly for each section, take a quick breather, and then move on to recording the next.
 This ensured that I had a moment to collect myself and if I messed up a section, I'd only have to re-record 5 minutes instead of 30.
 5. After the recording, I stitched together each of the sections and did a simple fade-out / fade-in using the built-in [Windows Video Editor](https://support.microsoft.com/en-us/windows/create-films-with-video-editor-94e651f8-a5be-ae03-3c50-e49f013d47f6).